fytinnovations/oc-jobportal/docs/README.md

 ---
 home: true
-heroText: Recruitment
+heroText: Job Portal
 heroImage: /assets/img/banner.png
 actionText: Get Started →
 actionLink: /getting-started/installation
 features:
 - title: Easy Setup with no overhead configurations
-  details: If you want to build your own recruitment portal in no time you are in the right place.
+  details: If you want to build your own jobportal portal in no time you are in the right place.
 - title: Add Dynamics to your Job posts
   details: Easily add skills required, Department, No of positions open, and job description to a job post.
 Create categories, work schedule, and add a location to job posts.
 - title: Total Control with Handy Notifications